 The Project is located inland in an area of the country that experiences relatively stable weather patterns.
+The province of Al Qassim which the Project is located in receives moderate levels of rainfall at 185 mm average per annum between 1991 and 2020 (Climate Change Knowledge Portal, 2021).
 Extreme precipitation events are not expected to affect the Project.